-Niazi “Ryan” Banks was a happy-go-lucky 12-year-old boy who was enthusiastic, full of life, always curious, and loved to make others laugh.
+Niazi “Ryan” Banks was a happy-go-lucky and enthusiastic 12-year-old boy who was full of life, always curious and loved to make others laugh.
 He was one of the happiest seventh graders to ever walk the hallways of New Sullivan Elementary School, on Chicago’s far-east side.
 Tragically, on May 19, 2012, Niazi “Ryan” Banks was shot and killed by gun fire.
 Ryan was a very special child who had the entire world ahead of him.
+Years later, Ryan’s social worker Valerie Groth wanted desperately to build a community of learners who might be insulated from the violence Ryan faced, while providing a 24/7 stimulating and rigorous academic environment.
 Thus, the vision of Ryan Banks Academy was born to serve those students.

-Ryan Banks Academy students will expand their horizons through a curriculum model focused on STEAM (Science, Technology, Engineering, Art, and Mathematics) and experiential and expeditionary learning.
-Ryan Banks Academy has a rigorous academic program that focuses on preparing all of our students for college.
 We recognize that as a residential school, we will benefit from a 24/7 accountability advantage, embedded in which we will have an expectation for dramatic academic gains and personal growth.
-Our goals for high school graduation rates, college graduation rates, student retention rates, successful internship placement rates, and proficiency rates are mission-driven and benchmarked with the schools with whom we share certain practices.
+Our goals for high school graduation rates, college graduation rates, student retention rates, successful internship placement rates and proficiency rates are mission-driven and benchmarked with the schools with whom we share certain practices.

 Ryan Banks Academy plans to differentiate itself from competitor schools because we will be the first boarding school to provide services to underserved children in Chicago.
 Boarding schools have historically been a privilege and luxury that are reserved for the wealthy, and we believe that a successful boarding school education should also be easily accessible for disadvantaged youth.